-With regard to procedures for participating in the Shareholders' Meeting and the exercise of voting rights by the shareholders, at each call, the Issuer informs the shareholders of the possibility of having themselves represented by written proxy in accordance with the applicable legislation, or of conferring, at no cost to the delegator, on the person that the Issuer identifies as the representative appointed pursuant to Article 135-undecies of the TUF, a proxy to participate in the Shareholders' Meeting with voting instructions on all or some of the proposals on the agenda.
+With regard to procedures for participating in the Shareholders' Meeting and the exercise of voting rights by the shareholders, at each call, the Issuer informs the shareholders of the possibility of having themselves represented by written proxy in accordance with the applicable legislation, or of conferring, at no cost to the delegator, on the person that the Issuer identifies as the representative appointed pursuant to Article 135-undecies of the TUF, a power of attorney with voting instructions for all or some of the proposals on the agenda, giving appropriate notice in the relevant notice of calling of the meeting.

-To reduce the constraints and obligations of shareholders to attend shareholders' meetings and exercise their voting rights, TIP provided in Article 14 of the By-laws that anyone entitled to vote may be represented by written proxy or one conferred by electronic document signed in electronic form pursuant to Article 21, paragraph 2, of Legislative Decree No. 82 of 7 March 2005, provided that they comply with Article 2372 of the Civil Code and other applicable regulatory provisions.
-Art.
-14 of the By-laws also governs in detail the methods of transmission of electronic delegation.
-The Company is also entitled, pursuant to Article 14 of the By-laws, to appoint one or more persons for each General Meeting to whom the holders of voting rights may confer, by the end of the second trading day prior to the date set for the General Meeting, including at a call after the first, a proxy with voting instructions on all or some of the proposals on the agenda.
-In the event of exercise of this right, the persons designated and the procedures for the granting of proxies are indicated in the Shareholders' Meeting's call notice.
-However, the proxy shall not have effect on proposals for which no voting instructions have been given.
+In order to reduce the constraints and requirements for shareholders to participate in the shareholders' meeting and exercise their voting rights, TIP has provided in Article 12 of the By-laws that those entitled to vote may be represented by written proxy, or conferred by means of an electronic document signed in accordance with the legislation in force from time to time, provided that the provisions of Article 2372 of the Italian Civil Code and other applicable regulations are complied with.
+The same Article 12 of the By-laws also governs in detail the methods of transmission of the electronic delegation.
+The Company is also entitled, again pursuant to Article 12 of the By-laws, to designate for each Shareholders' Meeting one or more persons to whom the holders of voting rights may grant, by the end of the second trading day prior to the date set for the Shareholders' Meeting, even if convened after the first meeting, a proxy with voting instructions on all or some of the proposals on the agenda.
+In the event of exercise of this right, the designated parties and the procedures for the granting of powers of attorney shall be indicated in the notice of calling of the Shareholders' Meeting.
+The power of attorney nevertheless shall not affect the proposals for which no voting instructions have been given.